RHYME11/macros/README.md

 ## sources
 This folder includes sources peak information.
 Add "#" at the beginning of line that the energy you don't want to include in the calibration.

+## macros
+This folder so far only includes one python code to print out fwhm-relative info in co60\_linfit.dat. </br>
+`python3 macros/checkfwhm.py co60_linfit.dat`